 You will also need to make sure they have plenty of food (chick starter feed) and clean water at all times.
 Clean out any wet bedding materials immediately.

 You will probably have to clean your chick waterer every day, maybe even twice a day.
 Baby chicks are messy, messy, messy!

 Maintaining a clean environment will help prevent health issues in your new flock.

 As the chicks grow, they will lose their soft, baby fuzz and start growing feathers.
 Many times, the “teenage” chicken looks much different from the baby chick.
 They can actually be quite ugly during this phase of rapid growth.

 Raising baby chicks doesn’t need to be complicated or expensive.
-It is a great learning activity for children and adults alike.
-And the fresh eggs they will provide later are out of this world!
+And caring for baby chicks is a great learning activity for children and adults alike.
+The fresh eggs they will provide later are out of this world!

 Do you have questions about caring for your new baby chicks?
 Drop a note in the comments and I’ll do my best to answer it.